-- 1/3 cup freshly grated Parmesan cheese (26g)
+- ⅓ cup freshly grated Parmesan cheese

-- 1/3 cup freshly chopped parsley (40g)
+- ⅓ cup freshly chopped parsley

 - Turn off the heat and stir in the sour cream until well mixed.
-Stir in the chicken stock or filtered water a little at a time to thin the sauce as desired.
-Adjust the seasonings by adding more salt, pepper, or thyme to taste.
+If needed, adjust the seasonings by adding more salt, pepper, or thyme to taste.

 - Bring a medium-sized pot of salted water to a boil, then add the wide egg noodles and cook according to package directions.
 Drain the noodles, then toss them with a little olive oil or butter so they don't stick together.